baumgrai/domain/README.md

 - allowing concurrent access to persistence database - operate with multiple threads and/or domain controller instances on the same persistence database, synchronize concurrent access using `SqlDomainController#allocateObjectsExclusively()`[^1]
 - **version control** - annotate version information to \*new, *changed* and ~~removed~~ classes and fields and let `Java2Sql` tool automatically generate incremental database update scripts

-[^1]: SQL knowledge and knowledge of *domain* specific Java <-> SQL conversion is needed if objects shall be loaded seletively from database and if objects shall be allocated exclusively. *domain* specific Java <-> SQL conversion is described in package documentation of Javadoc.
+[^1]: SQL knowledge and knowledge of *domain* specific Java <-> SQL conversion is needed if objects shall be loaded seletively from database and if objects shall be allocated exclusively. *domain* specific Java <-> SQL conversion is described in Javadoc.

 **Further information:**
 - *domain* runs in Java >=8 environments